Time to start a new Rails app. Wanting to live on the bleeding edge, let’s use

 end

-in order to bundle install
+Then run ./dev bash in order to bundle install and

-bin/rails generate rspec:install
+bin/rails generate rspec:install.

 Summary